 For three centuries Yale has grown and prospered thanks to significant capital gifts from alumni, parents, and friends.
-Capital gifts to Yale ensure a strong permanent endowment, help to build and restore campus facilities, and sustain a comprehensive range of academic programs.
-The current market value of the Yale endowment ($25.4 billion as of June 30, 2016) derives in large measure from gifts from alumni, parents, and friends; since 1950, more than 77 percent of endowment growth has come from a combination of new gifts and their subsequent investment performance.
-Yale’s academic distinction and its institutional stability are a reflection of the generosity of its dedicated supporters.
+Capital gifts ensure a strong permanent endowment, help to build and restore campus facilities, and sustain a comprehensive range of academic programs.

-Gifts toward endowment are invested by the university, and the income from the gift is directed toward a purpose selected by the donor.
+Gifts toward the endowment are invested by the university, and the income from the gift is directed toward a purpose you select.
 Only the income from the principal is expended in accordance with the university’s spending rule, so that the gift continues in perpetuity, helping to safeguard Yale’s tradition of excellence against changing economic climates.
 Endowment opportunities include scholarships, professorships, and funds to support teaching.

-Gifts toward unrestricted current use support the day-to-day operations of the university, including buildings and grounds maintenance, student activities, general financial aid, teaching, and research.
+Gifts toward unrestricted current use support the core priorities of the university, including student activities, general financial aid, teaching, and research.

-Planned gifts provide an opportunity for donors to structure long-term deferred gifts in ways that are beneficial both to the donor and to Yale.
+Planned giving enables you to structure a long-term gift, such as a bequest or charitable gift annuity, in ways that benefit both you and Yale.
 For more information, see Planned Giving.

 Grant Esterling ’51, ’54 LL.B. held a passion for Yale throughout his life.
 Read how he and his wife Toni support Yale students with planned capital gifts.